Free attractions in Milan and the ways to visit at low cost

 You can make the most of your stay in Milan without straining your budget too much:

-- For sleeping, avoid the districts of the strict center, here prices are usually very high.
-Look for cheaper hotels near Stazione Centrale, NoLo, Citta Studi, or Lambrate.
-A good and much cheaper option is numerous hostels, you can read about these selected ones in the article: Where to sleep in Milan – the best neighborhoods, hotels, and apartments.
+• For accommodation, avoid the districts in the immediate city center, as prices there are typically very high.
+Look for cheaper hotels near Stazione Centrale, NoLo, Città Studi, or Lambrate.
+A good – and much more affordable – option is the city’s many hostels; you can read about selected choices in the article: The Best Cheap Hostels in Milan.

 In conclusion, Milan offers a lot of free attractions that will allow you to explore its history, culture, and beauty without spending a lot of money.
 From historic universities with a Renaissance past to picturesque neighborhoods full of life, to free days at museums and galleries, you have a wide range of choices, there is something for everyone here.